sanjayfuloria/2022-02-21-edinburgh-online/index.md

 # online workshop) are available at
 # https://carpentries.github.io/workshop-template/customization/index.html
 venue: "MRC Human Genetics Unit, University of Edinburgh"        # brief name of the institution that hosts the workshop without address (e.g., "Euphoric State University")
-address: "Medical Education Centre Computing Lab 1, Western General Hospital, Crewe Road South, Edinburgh, Edinburgh, EH4 2XU"      # full street address of workshop (e.g., "Room A, 123 Forth Street, Blimingen, Euphoria"), videoconferencing URL, or 'online', or full street address ending 'and online'.
+address: "Medical Education Centre Computing Lab 1, Western General Hospital, Crewe Road South, Edinburgh, Edinburgh, EH4 2XU and online"      # full street address of workshop (e.g., "Room A, 123 Forth Street, Blimingen, Euphoria"), videoconferencing URL, or 'online', or full street address ending 'and online'.
 country: "GB"      # lowercase two-letter ISO country code such as "fr" (see https://en.wikipedia.org/wiki/ISO_3166-1#Current_codes) for the institution that hosts the workshop
 language: "en"     # lowercase two-letter ISO language code such as "fr" (see https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes) for the workshop
 latitude: "55.962514"        # decimal latitude of workshop venue (use https://www.latlong.net/)